Iveland Municipality: General information

-The municipality was established on 1 January 1886, when the old municipality of Hornnes og Iveland was split into two municipalities: Iveland (population 1103) and Hornnes (population 1113).
+The municipality was established on 1 January 1886, when the old Hornnes og Iveland Municipality was split into two municipalities: the southern district (population: 1,103) became the new Iveland Municipality and the northern district (population: 1,113) became the new Hornnes Municipality.
 The municipal boundaries have not changed since that time.

+Historically, this municipality was part of the old Aust-Agder county.
+On 1 January 2020, the municipality became a part of the newly-formed Agder county (after Aust-Agder and Vest-Agder counties were merged).

 Name

 The municipality (originally the parish) is named after the old Iveland farm (Ífuland) since the first Iveland Church was built there.
 This old farm is now part of the village of Birketveit.
 The first element is the genitive case of the local river name Ífa which now called the Frøysåna.
 The river name is probably derived from the word ýr which means "yew" (Taxus baccata).
 The last element is land which means "land" or "district".

 Coat of arms

 The coat of arms was granted on 9 October 1987.
 The official blazon is "Vert, a hammer bendwise argent" (I grønt en skråstilt sølv hammer).
 This means the arms have a green field (background) and the charge is a stonemason's hammer.
 The hammer has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The green color in the field symbolizes the importance of forestry and agriculture in the municipality.
 The hammer was chosen to symbolize the importance of mining in the area (such as quartz and nickel).
 The arms were designed by Ulf Skauge.
 The municipal flag has the same design as the coat of arms.